doc4d/docs/docs/ViewPro/formulas.md

 ![](assets/en/ViewPro/formulas.PNG)

 - type the first letter of a function to enter.
-A pop-up menu listing the availables functions and references appears, allowing you to select the desired elements:
+A pop-up menu listing the available functions and references appears, allowing you to select the desired elements:

 ![](assets/en/ViewPro/formula2.PNG)